mohamedhu303/.Net-full-stack-web-development-DEPI/README.md

 <body>

-<h1>ITI Summer Internship - PHP Full Stack Developer</h1>
+<h1>Digital Pioneers of Egypt Scholarship (DEPI)</h1>

-<p>Welcome to the repository for my ITI Summer Internship as a PHP Full Stack Developer.
-This repository contains all the tasks, projects, and assignments completed during the internship, covering a range of web development technologies.</p>
+<p>Welcome to the repository for my Digital Pioneers of Egypt Scholarship as a .Net Full Stack Developer.
+This repository contains all the tasks, projects, and assignments completed during the Scholarship, covering a range of web development technologies.</p>

 <h2>Table of Contents</h2>
 <ul>